NicestRudeGuy/rtCamp-Front-End-Assignment/README.md

 Image slider that fetches data from wp api (10 latest posts)

-Vanilla JS and Css with media query
+Uses Vanilla JS and Css with media queries.
+No dependencies required. d